-On January 2, 2019, we effected a 1-for-14 reverse split of our outstanding common stock.
-This reverse stock split did not change the par value of our common stock or the number of common or preferred shares authorized by the Company's Fourth Amended and Restated Certificate of Incorporation.
+On October 16, 2020, we effected a 1-for-30 reverse split of our outstanding common stock.
+This reverse stock split did not change the par value of our common stock or the number of common or preferred shares authorized by the Company's Fourth Amended and Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation").
+The Company was notified by Nasdaq on November 2, 2020 that it was now in compliance with the minimum bid price requirement.

-Additionally, Nasdaq has the authority, pursuant to Nasdaq Listing Rule 5550(b)(l), to delist our common stock if our stockholders' equity falls below \$2.5 million.
-As of December 31, 2019, our stockholders' equity was \$2.0 million, which is below Nasdaq's stockholders' equity requirement.
-Subsequent to year end, on January 28, 2020, we closed on an underwritten public offering for net proceeds of approximately \$8.6 million.
-As of the date of this annual report, we believe that the company has regained compliance with Nasdaq's minimum stockholders' equity requirements as result of our underwritten public offering that was consummated on January 28, 2020.
-We expect that Nasdaq will continue to monitor the company's ongoing compliance with the stockholders' equity.
-It is possible that our stockholders' equity could be reduced again below \$2.5 million as a result of operating losses or other reasons.
+Additionally, Nasdaq has the authority, pursuant to Nasdaq Listing Rule 5550(b)(1), to delist our common stock if our stockholders' equity falls below \$2.5 million.
+As of December 31, 2020, our stockholders' equity was \$16.3 million.
+It is possible that our stockholders' equity could be reduced below \$2.5 million as a result of operating losses or other reasons.
 If that occurs, or if we are unable to demonstrate to Nasdaq's satisfaction that we will be able to sustain compliance with this requirement, Nasdaq may delist our common stock.
-In addition, even if we regain technical compliance with the stockholders' equity requirement, we will have to continue to meet other objective and subjective listing requirements to continue to be listed on the Nasdaq Capital Market.
-We are actively monitoring our stockholders' equity and will consider any and all options available to us to maintain compliance.
-There can be no assurance, however, that we will be able to maintain compliance and meet Nasdaq's minimum stockholders' equity requirements.